A workshop series on “Photo Expressions” 2020

-A series in two parts, each 45 min. in duration.
-One evening.
+A series in three parts, each 1.50 hrs. in duration.

 This workshop is based on what we see and feel about the photographs we make.
-We will look into our psychological as well as our physical response to the images we make.
+We will look into our psychological as well as our physical and emotional response to the images we make.

 What prompted us to make the image in the first place.
-Your personal response, looking at the inside reasons for creating your photographs.
+Your personal response, taking an internal look at our personnel reasons for creating a photograph.

 Why do we make photos?

 How can we participate in this photographic adventure?

 What falls into play when we create a photograph?

 How do we decide what to include and exclude from a photograph?
 Why we should not only follow established recipes in a creative process.

 Why we decide to use colors and shapes as a means of expression?
 How do we process these elements?

 How to prepare oneself for a photography session or outing?